Shopping Links

 Quick Review

 Garzey's Wing may be written and directed by the creator of Gundam, but that doesn't make it any less of an interesting idea written and directed so badly that there's almost nothing left to watch.
 Despite some tactical cleverness here and there, the bright spots are few and far between.
-Worst of all is the English dub--adding insult to injury, the badly translated dialogue is so awkward that it is difficult to understand.
+Worst of all is the English dub--adding insult to injury, the badly-translated dialogue is so awkward that it takes effort just to decipher what's being said.

 If you're absolutely enthralled by unusual fantasy war stories, or are interested in seeing what certainly deserves a place among history's all-time worst dub writing, then you might want to try Garzey's Wing.
 Otherwise, it's a major waste of time.